Davi-Fagundes/hangman-python/README.md

-# hangman-python
+# Hangman in Python
-Simple command line hangman made in Python
+Works in CMD and Powershell